 International postdocs are also encouraged to contact International Student & Scholar Programs at firstname.lastname@example.org for additional assistance in locating temporary housing.

 The VCU campus is in the center of the city of Richmond.
 It has both a west campus (Monroe Park Campus) and an east campus (MCV Campus).
 Click here for maps of the campus.

-There is shuttle bus service – RamRide - that is free to VCU faculty, staff and students that goes between the two campuses from early morning until late evening.
-This website provides you with a map of the bus routes.
+There is shuttle bus service – RamRide - that is free to VCU faculty, staff and students with a vaild VCUCard that travels to VCU’s remote parking facilities Monday through Friday..
+Download a copy of the RamRide routes.